Check Out These 20 Creative Swag Bag Ideas

 14. Give away Bluetooth speakers

-Get your guests to take off their noise-cancelling headphones and interact with each other.
+Get your guests to take off their noise-canceling headphones and interact with each other.
 With Bluetooth speakers, they can throw an impromptu dance party on their lunch break.

 15. Gift office-friendly exercise equipment